hashimati/MicrostarterCli/README.md

 <a name="messaging"></a>
 ## Messaging

 The developers can use Messaging commands to generated producer/consumer components for the entities generated using "entity" command.
-MicroCli supports the following messaging systems:
+MicrostarterCli supports the following messaging systems:
 1. Kafka.
 2. RabbitMQ.
 3. Nats